Santosh2108/GraduateTrainingProgram2018/Agile/Problemset00/solutions.md

 Product Backlog,Sprint Backlog and Product Increment are the artifacts of scrum process.

 7)What do you understand by sprint backlog?
+The sprint backlog is a list of tasks identified by the Scrum team to be completed during the Scrum sprint.

 8)What is the role of the Product Owner?
 The product owner is a role on a product development team responsible for managing the product backlog which is used to achieve